axelarnetwork/axelar-contract-deployments/releases/stellar/2025-11-Stellar-Role-Transfers-Release-v1.0.0.md

 **Notes:**
 - Contracts like `Upgrader`, `Multicall`, and `TokenUtils` do not have transferable roles.
 The deployer field is informational only and requires no action.
 - AxelarOperators contract does not have operator role.
+- **Important:** The governance contract on Stellar is not yet ready, so if the role transfer is performed before the contract readiness, we will use EOA to replace the `AxelarServiceGovernance`; but eventually it's will going to be transferred to the governance after the contract is ready.
 - **Important:** The `pause/unpause` functions in `AxelarGateway` and `InterchainTokenService` are currently owner-only operations.
 These functions will be migrated to operator-accessible operations in a future contract upgrade.
 This role transfer document reflects the current state where owners retain pause/unpause capabilities.

 ## Prerequisites